 Quick Bio of Rush Creek and its Do-Good Philosophies

-This lodge is actually super new, and planning to celebrate its two year anniversary in June 2018.
+This Yosemite accommodation is actually quite new, opened in June 2016.
 They are continuing to improve the site as well, and are currently working on new buildings.
 Rush Creek is actually the only new Yosemite accommodation in the last 25 years!
 It is owned by the same people who opened Evergreen lodge nearby in order to self-fund a Youth Program.

 The property was used for lots of things in the past – a school house, a stopover, a gateway to Yosemite – but as the owners had lots of success with their other property, they wanted to expand.
 So, Rush Creek was born!
 Rush Creek now helps them in their philanthropic efforts and social missions, listed below: